rolandoam/realworldgit/README.md

 ```

 The command `branch -d` will remove a branch, only if it was merged.
 This can be
 considered a "safe" delete, since no change will be lost.
+If you really want to
+delete an unmerged branch, use the `-D` flag.

 Now you might want to send another pull request to publish your changes, or
 another patch.